FreedomBen/breakout71/Readme.md

   - Unbounded : at level 2+, the top of the level is gone too
   - concave_puck : ball bounces straighter and straighter, to the point where you can't move it without another perk
   - shocks lvl 2+ make bigger explosions
-- Make fullscreen an option and turn it back on when playing
+  - trampoline: nerfed a little bit, now all sides and top hit reduce combo

+- Quality of life
+  - udated discord invite link that had expired
+  - Fullscreen is now a persistent option, when it's on the game will switch to fullscreen before starting
+  - Added an option to always get colored coins
   - Made the "combo lost" text last 500ms instead of the pointless 150ms
-- add a toggle to switch between the “coin” design and colored bubbles
+  - Added in-game help and credits, witch can be translated
+  - Balancing : you earn an extra perk when playing well, and a reroll when playing perfectly
+  - added a prominent "donate" link after 5h of playing, and setting to hide it permanently
+  - disabled auto-release to fdroid, i'll use the web version as the testing ground first
+  - added a white border around all coins, to make dark ones visible on dark bg
+  - [jaceys] Counters for coins lost, misses, and boundary bounces, as well as a timer.
+  - Unlocked list : split perk and levels, added tooltips

 ## 29049575